Trump Strategy to Exploit Afghan Deposits Rests on Faulty Foundation

 “No one really knows how much is there or what it costs to mine and transport,” the professor told The Globe Post.
 “Commodity prices vary considerably over time so there is always a speculative aspect to it.”

 There is little evidence, actually, that the Afghan government has even benefitted from the mining sector to date.
-The U.S. Institute of Peace recently published report highlighting some of the downsides of the burgeoning mining industry.
+The U.S. Institute of Peace recently published a report highlighting some of the downsides of the burgeoning mining industry.

 “Unfortunately, it is generating only negligible taxes and royalties for the Afghan government, largely negating any benefits for national development,” the report stated.
 “Moreover, such resource exploitation benefits and strengthens the power of warlords, corrupts the government and undermines governance, partly funds the Taliban and reportedly ISIS as well, and fuels both local conflicts and the wider insurgency.”

-Adam Smith Institute Fellow Tim Worstall, in piece for Forbes, boldly estimated that Afghanistan’s mineral deposits were probably worth around nothing.
+Adam Smith Institute Fellow Tim Worstall, in a piece for Forbes, boldly estimated that Afghanistan’s mineral deposits were probably worth around nothing.

 “The value of a mineral deposit is not the value of the metal once it has been extracted.
 It’s the value of the metal extracted minus the costs of doing the extraction,” Mr. Worstall said.
 “And as a good enough rough guess the costs of extracting those minerals in Afghanistan will be higher than the value of the metals once extracted.
 That is, the deposits have no economic value.”